 Borrowing costs directly attributable to the acquisition, construction or production of qualifying assets, which are assets that necessarily takes a substantial period of time to get ready for their intended use or sale, are added to the cost of those assets, until such time as the assets are substantially ready for their intended use or sale.

-I nterest income earned on the temporary investment of specific borrowings pending their expenditure on qualifying assets is deducted from the borrowing costs eligible for capitalisation.
+I nterest income earned on the temporary investment of specific borrowings pending their expenditure on qualifying assets is deducted from the borrowing costs eligible for capitalization.

-All other borrowing costs are recognised in the Statement of Profit and Loss in the period in which they are incurred.
+All other borrowing costs are recognized in the Statement of Profit and Loss in the period in which they are incurred.

 Borrowing costs consist of interest, which is computed as per effective interest method, and other costs that an entity incurs in connection with the borrowing of funds.
 Borrowing cost also includes exchange differences to the extent regarded as an adjustment to the borrowing costs.